-The next step in the process is deciding who your audience is.
+The next step in the process of planning a fundraiser, is deciding who your audience is.
 Do you have a list of donors, volunteers and supporters?
 That’s a great place to start.
 Who else do you hope to attract?
 Generate a wish list of guests – either specific people or “types” of people you want in attendance.

 Next, you need to pull together a committee to help you with this big endeavor.
 Once you have the committee in place, you can start breaking out the tasks and having people take ownership of their part.
 Remember that a fundraising event is a lot of work and you will be glad to have the support and extra hands.

 Typically the tasks fall under the following categories:

 marketing / sponsorship (which includes solicitation or re-activating existing donors)

 setting up the venue and post-event cleanup post-event follow-up

 Next you want to plan your budget – which will guide you in the decisions you make going forward.
 Getting quotes from various vendors allows you to select the vendor that offers the most value and fits within your budget for the event.